jayurbain/Microservices/README.md

 - Analyze and identify potential throughput, scalability, reliability, and consistency issues with distributed microservice architectures.
-- Create and manage continuous integration and deployment to automated software related to microservices and pipelines
+- Create and manage continuous integration and deployment to automated software related to microservices and pipelines.
+- Design and deploy distributed machine learning services.
 - Deploy a multi-service distributed application using a container orchestration tool.